 In fact, one study showed that skin treated with pomegranate products showed less collagen loss and skin protein breakdown.
 These effects might actually help your skin maintain its elasticity and youthful appearance.24

-Further studies revealed that oral administration of ellagic acid helped reduce hyperpigmentation caused by UV rays on the skin – that’s when patches of your skin become darker in color than the rest of your normal surrounding skin.25
+Pomegranates also contain ellagic acid, gallic acid, and punicalagin which have shown anti-inflammatory potential.
+And, further studies reveal that oral administration of ellagic acid alone can help reduce hyperpigmentation caused by UV rays on the skin – that’s when patches of your skin become darker in color than the rest of your normal surrounding skin.25,26

 So, given their abilities, polyphenols aren’t just excellent for your health… they can also give you a healthier, more youthful appearance.